Stability-AI/StableSwarmUI/src/BuiltinExtensions/AutoWebUIBackend/README.md

-# Automatic1111 Stable-Diffusion-WebUI Backend Extension for StableUI
+# Automatic1111 Stable-Diffusion-WebUI Backend Extension for StableSwarmUI

-This extension enables the use of [AUTOMATIC1111/Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) ("Auto WebUI") as a backend provider for StableUI.
+This extension enables the use of [AUTOMATIC1111/Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) ("Auto WebUI") as a backend provider for StableSwarmUI.

 ### API vs Self-Start